sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

 Logistics prior to workshop start
 =================================
 Prior to the workshop please familiar yourself with the folder structure provided.
+There is a shortcut to the folder structure located on the desktop named **SimBA-IBANG**, double click on it to get access to **C:\Golden**.

 - ``Classifier`` : This folder contains pre-trained classifiers from the Golden Lab (*Attack.sav*, *Defensive.sav*) and the classifier settings used for training (*model_settings.csv*).